frctl/fractalite/.github/ISSUE_TEMPLATE/feedback.md

 #### Were your initial gut feelings about the prototype direction positive or negative?

+#### Do you think this prototype represents a good development direction for the next version of Fractal?

 ## Components

 #### Did you like the `@name` folder name convention for components?